blade.im

 To retrieve a list of records, for example, you could run the following:

-If you’d like to retrieve only a specific blog post, you could do so like this:
+If you’d like to retrieve only a specific record, you could do so like this:

 As you can probably already tell, Blade’s query syntax is quite straightforward to use while still providing enough flexibility to scale gradually as more advanced assertions are desired.

-Below, you can find a list of all the different parts of the RONIN query syntax.
+Below, you can find a list of all the different parts of the Blade query syntax.

 Query Type